 First of all, they need to get away from asset-driven compensation and be paid a fee for service, the same as accountants or attorneys, who don’t get paid a percentage of corporate [client] assets.
 Their role should shift to helping people focus on how to succeed at retiring successfully, not on investment return.
 Building a smarter investment mix is pretty much of a commodity now.
 The focus should be on goals: “I want to retire successful.
 Help me do that.”

 So in effect, Guideline is forcing advisors to actually provide value.
-First, advisors have to come up with the kind of value proposition that Benna suggests because Guideline has taken over the process of selecting and monitoring plan assets.
-Second, advisors have to prove to employers that participants actually use their services enough to justify their fees since they can only get paid if employers write a check.
+First, advisors have to come up with the kind of value proposition that Benna suggests because Guideline has taken over the process of selecting and monitoring plan assets, which, along with providing misleading benchmarking services, is the foundation for most advisors’ value proposition.
 To illustrate, I recently had a conversation with an unusually proactive business owner who decided he no longer wanted to pay for the advisor’s 0.35% fee because he didn’t believe the advisor was providing any value.
 I say “unusually” because most employers don’t even think about eliminating the advisory fee, but rather just accept it as part of the cost.
 The advisor responded by claiming that his fee was standard throughout the industry – and while he was right, even he couldn’t come up with a single example of value to justify the fee.
 Unfortunately, few employers have the time, energy, knowledge, and motivation to not only question the advisory fees, but to actually fire the advisor.
-Now thanks to Guideline’s restriction on participant-generated advisor compensation, employers have no choice but to carefully evaluate the advisory fees in proportion to the value before engaging their services.
+Now thanks to Guideline’s approach, employers have no choice but to carefully evaluate the advisory fees in proportion to the value before engaging their services.

 Furthermore, even if employers investigate Guideline’s services and decide that Guideline is not the right fit because of services not offered or because they don’t want to cede control of the investment line-up to a 3(38) fiduciary, they will at least begin to understand the ease with which a service provider can develop and monitor a fund line-up at a tiny fraction of the cost of a typical financial advisor.
 For that reason, they might begin to question why they are continuing to unnecessarily use their participants’ retirement savings to drastically overpay their advisor for a commoditized service, especially when the advisor is often taking a more limited level of fiduciary responsibility than a 3(38) fiduciary or none at all.